DECODING SCIENCE POST by AG Editorial

 In the post-culling era, Kruger elephant numbers have again increased, but populations are restricted to smaller areas than historically.
 To add to the dynamic, the ‘ideal landscape’ is now primarily determined by the needs of the photographic tourism industry.

 Elephants utilise trees such as marula, knobthorn and red bushwillow for nutrition, and may strip bark, break branches or push trees over as they forage – with large bulls pushing over more trees than cows do.
 Trees that are trimmed down, rather than pushed over, become vulnerable to insects and fire.

 By engaging in this ‘ecosystem engineering’ behaviour, elephants benefit ecosystems by improving plant diversity – opening up woody areas to grassland.
-Elephants are also important dispersers and germination agents of tree seeds, often depositing those seeds in a ball of organic fertiliser (dung) up to 65 km away from the mother tree, with the seed having a higher chance of germination after being exposed to acids in the elephant’s digestive system.
+Elephants are also essential dispersers and germination agents of tree seeds, often depositing those seeds in a ball of organic fertiliser (dung) up to 65 km away from the mother tree, with the seed having a higher chance of germination after being exposed to acids in the elephant’s digestive system.
 Elephants produce up to 150 kg of wet dung per day, further enriching the ecosystem by promoting overall biological diversity and introducing micro-habitats for insects, frogs and reptiles.

-On the other hand, the dominance of elephants above a certain threshold can, in conjunction with fire, result in the removal of large trees, and resultant reduction in diversity of birds, bats and small mammals.
+On the other hand, the dominance of elephants above a certain threshold can, in conjunction with fire, result in the removal of large trees, and the resultant reduction in the diversity of birds, bats and small mammals.

 CARRYING CAPACITY: A POPULAR MISCONCEPTION